emacs-mirror/emacs/mps/manual/source/guide/overview.rst

 managed <automatic memory management>` (the :term:`garbage collector` reclaims :term:`unreachable` blocks).
 See :ref:`pool`.

-Automatically managed pools need you to tell them how to **scan** for :term:`references` to allocated blocks.
+:term:`Formatted <formatted object>` pools need you to tell them how to **scan** for :term:`references` to allocated blocks.
 See :ref:`topic-scanning`.

 The arena needs you to tell it how to find your **roots**: references to allocated blocks that are stored in static data, in memory not managed by the MPS, or on your program's :term:`registers` or :term:`control stack`.
 See :ref:`topic-root`.

 The MPS is designed to work with multi-threaded programs.
 Functions in the C interface are thread safe, except in a few documented